 One blustery evening, as we pulled up in front of the restaurant, the dining room when seen from the sidewalk was all aglow.
 It was a most welcoming sight, as were the fresh flowers on a side table as you enter, the tables dripping with fine cloths, the well-dressed diners.
 Why so many men object to wearing jackets and ties when they look so handsome with them, I do not know.

 Owned by Tina Vaughn, who manages all aspects of the dining room, and her husband, Chip Smith, a classically-trained chef in the French mode, 'the Simone' succeeds where so many other New York restaurants fail.
 Tucked away as it is on a side street, one of many townhouses, it offers guests a refined atmosphere in which you can carry on a conversation over a delectable meal.
 Very old-style French.
 More than that, it’s a place that in the words of the poet Baudelaire offers a sense of luxe, calme et volupté.
 Or in plain English—luxury, calm, and sensuality.
 And not pompous at all.

 To achieve that balance is no small feat.
-It all begins with Ms Vaughn taking reservations late afternoons over the phone for their eleven tables.
+It all begins with Ms. Vaughn taking reservations in the late afternoons over the phone for their 11 tables.
 She does not take reservations in the evening when busy attending to her guests.
 A most attentive hostess, she is quick to offer excellent wine suggestions and drops by to make certain that everything is to your liking.

 According to a review by Pete Wells, the food critic of the New York Times who gave 'the Simone' three stars, the restaurant is not on Facebook or on any social media.
 A counter-intuitive approach to marketing, to be sure.
 Instead, you can check out the website of the Simone, which offers glimpses of the restaurant and of the inspired preparations that emerge with regularity from the kitchen.